ntgx/expo-bot-messenger/README.md

 ## Contributing

 Contributions are welcome...even during the expo!
 There will be space there to hack on the bots[1] together & to show anyone interested the basics.

-Contributors will be shown within the bot...you can also share one link you want to promote if it'll be helpful to the visitors.
+Contributors will be shown within the bot.

 [1] There's also a [Telegram Bot](https://github.com/ntgx/expo-bot-telegram)